HowDoIUseThis/Luminosity-Distance/README.md

 # Luminosity-Distance
-A method for calculating luminosity distance with simple numerical integration There is nothing cool going on here.
+A method for calculating luminosity distance with simple numerical integration.
+There is nothing cool going on here.